jabrena/liverobots/README.md

 ![ScreenShot](https://raw.github.com/jabrena/liverobots/master/docs/scxml/BrityModel.png)

-FSM was very popular concept when Id Software published source code of the video game Quake.
+Id Software popularized the FSM concept when they  published the source code of the video game Quake.
 In this example, it is possible to see the design for a bot in Quake.

 ![ScreenShot](http://ai-depot.com/FiniteStateMachines/FSM7.png)